MicrosoftDocs/partner-center-pr.es-es/partner-center/confirm-consent.md

 -  Centro de partners

 > [!NOTE]
-> Actualmente, el recurso de acuerdo solo es compatible con el centro de Partners en la nube pública de Microsoft.
-No es aplicable a:
+> The Agreement resource is currently supported by Partner Center in the Microsoft public cloud only.
+It is not applicable to:
 > * Centro de partners operado por 21Vianet
 > * Centro de partners para Microsoft Cloud Alemania
 > * Centro de partners para Microsoft Cloud for US Government

 >[!NOTE]
->Este contrato es válido hasta el 31 de enero de 2020.
-Después de esa fecha, todos los clientes, existentes y nuevos, deben firmar el nuevo contrato de cliente de Microsoft.
-Para obtener más información, consulte [confirmar la aceptación del cliente del contrato de cliente de Microsoft](confirm-customer-agreement.md).
+>This agreement is valid until January 31, 2020.
+After that date, all customers, existing and new, must sign the new Microsoft Customer Agreement.
+To learn more, read [Confirm customer acceptance of the Microsoft Customer Agreement](confirm-customer-agreement.md).

-Como asociado, debe obtener la aceptación del cliente del contrato de Microsoft Cloud antes de poder solicitar servicios y productos de Microsoft para ese cliente.
+As a partner, you need to obtain your customer's acceptance of the Microsoft Cloud Agreement before you can order Microsoft products and services for that customer.
 Para ayudar mejor a los partners a cumplir con los requisitos de cumplimiento, Microsoft pide a los partners que confirmen la aceptación proporcionando los siguientes detalles de la persona que haya aceptado el contrato:

 -   Nombre